mynameistechno/finderjs/README.md

 Option | Type |Description
 -------|------|-----------
 `className`| Object | Override the [default classnames](https://github.com/mynameistechno/finderjs/blob/master/index.js#L14) by populating this object
 `createItemContent` | Function | Define how each item is rendered.
-The first parameter passed in is the `config` object and the second is the `item` object that is currently being iterated on
+The first parameter passed in is the `config` object and the second is the `item` object that is currently being iterated on.
+It should return an HTML Element.

 ## Project commands